claudioc/boxedo/README.md

 - **Developer-friendly** - Designed for easy hacking from the ground-up
 - **Image upload support** - images are also transparently saved in CouchDB.
 A support script exists to remove unused images
 - **Magic link authentication** - You can optionally use an authentication layer, but you don't have to maintain any credentials (see below for more details)
+- **Powerful CLI** to manage the database, add accounts, export and more

 Joongle is **Free Software**, currently using a MIT license.
 All its components are also all using a Free Software license.